 We support women’s reproductive rights and bodily autonomy.
 We support the right of lesbians to reject males as sexual partners or admit them into lesbian spaces, and the right of gay men to reject females as sexual partners or admit them into gay men’s spaces.
 We support the right of informed, consenting adults to alter their own bodies in any way they choose.

 We do not align with any political party.
-We engage with organizations and publications with diverse political views but do not, and will not, forge links with, or accept funding from, any institution that does not share our values, that threatens same-sex rights, or that seeks to undermine women’s sex-based rights.
+We engage with organizations and publications with diverse political views but do not, and will not, forge links with, or accept funding from, any institution that does not share our values, that threatens same-sex rights, or that seeks to undermine women’s sex-based rights, including reproductive autonomy.

 We are a 100% volunteer-run, lesbian-led organization founded by an inter-generational group of LGB individuals throughout the U.S.

-A.S.W. is a young activist focused on community building and supporting those who suffer from dysphoria.
-Having ID’d as genderqueer for years and then eventually desisting, helped deepen her understanding of sex, gender, and the relationship they have to sexual orientation.
+Sylvia Wagner is a young activist focused on community building and supporting those who suffer from dysphoria.
+Having ID’d as genderqueer for years and then eventually desisting helped deepen her understanding of sex, gender, and the relationship they have to sexual orientation.

 A. Luis Sanchez is a bisexual Latino, a writer, and a former academic who specialized in issues of identity, sex, gender, sexuality, queer theory, and culture.
 An activist in these issues for over 25 years, he has long been interested in the borderlands where theory meets the empirical.